This accessibility statement applies to the www.sportengland.org website. It doesn't cover the following subdomains:

 Non-compliance with the accessibility regulations

-• WCAG 2.1: All known non (A and AA) compliances from an accessibility audit in Nov 2021 have been fixed, but are awaiting a re-test to confirm these have been successfully resolved.
+WCAG 2.2: All known non (A and AA) compliances from an accessibility audit in Q4 2025 are being resolved and awaiting a retest in Q1 2026 to confirm these have been successfully resolved.

 Disproportionate burden